marmik28/my-portfolio/README.md

 ## 📝 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/MarmikPatel/portfolio/issues).
+For details, see the [LICENSE](https://github.com/marmik28/my-portfolio/blob/master/Licence) file.

 ## 📧 Contact

-If you have any questions or feedback, please reach out to me at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or feedback, please email me at [email](mailto:marmik281112002@gmail.com).